Appraisily/no-mas-multas/README.md

 - **Accessibility Focused**: Designed to be accessible for all users, including those with disabilities.
 - **Fine Calculator**: Estimate potential fines and calculate potential savings from successful appeals.
 - **Legal Deadline Tracker**: Keep track of important dates and deadlines for your traffic ticket appeals, ensuring you never miss a crucial deadline with visual reminders and priority settings.
+- **Document Scanner**: Easily capture traffic tickets using your device's camera with guided alignment and processing.
+- **Appeal Success Predictor**: Analyze your ticket details and predict the likelihood of a successful appeal based on historical data and key case factors.
+- **Officer Statement Analyzer**: Identify potential weaknesses in police officer statements that could strengthen your appeal case.
+- **Unified Tools Interface**: Access all specialized tools in one convenient location through an intuitive UI.
 - **Toast Notification System**: Get real-time feedback on your actions with an accessible notification system.

+## Specialized Tools

+The application includes several specialized tools to help users manage their traffic tickets more effectively:

+### Document Scanner
+- Mobile-friendly document capture using device camera
+- Support for rear camera with alignment guidance
+- Image upload option for existing documents
+- Visual tips for optimal scanning results
+- Document validation and processing

+### Fine Calculator
+- Estimate potential fines based on violation type
+- Calculate late fees and maximum penalty caps
+- Determine potential savings from successful appeals
+- View expected value calculations based on success probability
+- Get personalized recommendations based on your specific situation

+### Appeal Success Predictor
+- Analyze ticket details against historical appeal data
+- Identify key factors that strengthen or weaken your case
+- Receive probability estimates for successful appeals
+- Get personalized recommendations based on your case strength
+- Visual breakdown of appeal strengths and weaknesses

+### Officer Statement Analyzer
+- Analyze police officer statements for procedural issues and vague language
+- Identify missing elements required for the specific violation type
+- Detect issues with officer positioning, visibility conditions, and timing inconsistencies
+- Calculate appeal potential score based on issues found
+- Receive specific advice on how to use each issue in your appeal
+- View highlighted evidence from the statement with confidence ratings

+### Legal Deadline Tracker
+- Track important deadlines for your traffic appeals
+- Prioritize deadlines with visual indicators
+- Filter and sort deadlines by category and status
+- Receive reminders for approaching deadlines
+- Store deadline information securely in your browser

 ## Tech Stack